These websites offer a broadened perspective on the seafood industry and coastal environments:

 www.seagrant.noaa.gov – Administered through the National Oceanic and Atmospheric Administration, Sea Grant supports the responsible use of the nation’s fishery resources through university research.
 Extension agents in each coastal state disseminate the results of such research to the public, and work with stakeholders to seek practical applications.

-www.seagrantfish.lsu.edu – A wealth of unbiased, scientifically-based information on Louisiana’s fisheries, by Louisiana Sea Grant and the LSU Agricultural Extension Service.
+www.seagrantfish.lsu.edu – A wealth of unbiased, science-based information on Louisiana’s fisheries, by Louisiana Sea Grant and the LSU Agricultural Extension Service.

 www.southernfoodways.org – The Southern Foodways Alliance, within the University of Mississippi’s Center for the Study of Southern Culture, celebrates the region’s culinary traditions and the producers—including commercial fishermen—who make it all possible.